 The Master Suite in your home is a unique place.
 In many respects, it’s a world of its own where you can retreat, relax, and be refreshed.
-Of course, it takes some careful planning on your part and exceptional craftsmanship on the part of your designer/builder to ensure that the private space you create is everything you want it to be.
+Of course, you’ll need to invest a lot of time into researching your needs, with a designer/builder that provides exceptional craftsmanship.
+The good news is that with your investment, you’ll be sure that the private space you create is everything you want it to be.

 And naturally, a good plan has to have a realistic budget.
 You might even want to pursue a home remodeling loan.
-So, how much does a Master Suite addition cost in Atlanta?
+So, are you ready to find out the cost of a master suite addition in Atlanta?

 Starting With a Broad Brushstroke Budget